asaidmur/git-metrics/README.md

 # Git Metrics

-Git Metrics is a Python application that gathers metrics via Github's GraphQL API, organizing it into usable data and outputs as a csv file.
+Git Metrics is a Kotlin SpringBoot application that gathers metrics via Github's GraphQL API, organizing it into usable data and outputs as a csv file.

 further improvements to be considered:
 - integration with AWS Lambda